lindseysim/interaction-handler/README.md

 ##### Error handling #####

 All user supplied callbacks are wrapped in a try-catch block within the `interactionStart()` and `interactionEnd()` methods.
 Generally speaking, if an exception occurs during `interactionStart()`, the interaction is assumed to have failed to start and still inactive.
 If an exception occurs during `interactionEnd()`, the process continues until it has cleared the interaction and is assumed inactive.
-Obviously though, do not assume exceptions will be handled cleanly and rely on this.
+Obviously though, do not assume exceptions will be handled cleanly and rely solely on this.

 ##### OpenLayers map listeners #####